 Women should not bear the burdens on their own.
 Employers and Human Resource managers can play a role in facilitating women's access to jobs they deserve, improve workplace wellbeing, and increase women's rates of promotion to top positions.

 SAWI Project, which stands for “Support and Accelerate Women's Inclusion", has established a transnational network of employers to develop, improve, and implement inclusive policies and practices for better recruitment, retention, and promotion of women.
-Together with our partners, we will work towards national action plans for the dignified and sustainable inclusion of women in formal economies across the Middle East and North Africa (MENA).
+Together with our partners, we work towards national action plans for the dignified and sustainable inclusion of women in formal economies across the Middle East and North Africa (MENA).

 SAWI is operating in Algeria, Bahrain, Iraq, Jordan, Lebanon, Libya, Morocco, and Tunisia.
 Against all odds, our network of trailblazing employers are championing inclusive policies.